 There are a few issues that add to the inaccuracy of these tests:

 - The use of non-standardized field sobriety tests;

 - Improper instructions by the officer administering the test;

 - Improper grading of a driver’s performance on a test or tests;

 - Improperly administered tests; and

-- Factors not related to alcohol that influence a driver’s performance
+- Factors not related to alcohol that influence a driver’s performance.

 Your Tampa DUI defense lawyer may question the following:

-- The way in which a test was administered
+- How a test was administered.

-- The officer’s evaluation of performance on a test
+- The officer’s evaluation of performance on a test.

-- The qualifications of the individual who conducted the test
+- The qualifications of the individual who conducted the test.

-- The timing of the DUI test
+- The timing of the DUI test.

-- The devices used to conduct the tests
+- The devices used to conduct the tests.

-- Any other factors that could have affected the DUI test results
+- Any other factors that could have affected the DUI test results.

-Our team of DUI defense attorneys can do a complete investigation of your situation and determine if any mistakes, errors, or violations occurred in the process.
-At Thomas & Paulk, our Tampa DUI lawyers know that no evidence is immune to challenge, and there is a long distance between an arrest and a conviction.
-After thousands of cases handled, we know what it takes to win acquittal or get a case thrown out of court.
-If you have been accused of drinking and driving, you should not hesitate to contact our firm as soon as possible.
+At Thomas & Paulk, we can do a complete investigation of your situation and determine if any errors or violations occurred in the process.
+Our Tampa DUI lawyers know that no evidence is immune to challenge, and there is a long distance between an arrest and a conviction.
+After thousands of cases handled, we know what it takes to win an acquittal or get a case thrown out of court.
+If you have been accused of drinking and driving, don't hesitate to contact our firm for a free, private DUI consultation.

 DUI tests can be challenged.
 Call (813) 321-7323 to learn how!